Pritirane04/Blinkit_Data-_Analysis/README.md

 SQL queries improved data understanding and reporting

-This project demonstrates how SQL can be used to analyze quick-commerce data efficiently and generate actionable business insights for platforms like Blinkit Blinkit.
+This project demonstrates how SQL can be used to analyze quick-commerce data efficiently and generate actionable business insights for platforms like Blinkit.